ybbekele/OpenLANE-Sky130-Workshop/Day 3/Readme.md

 ## Day 3 Design library cell using Magic Layout and ngspice characterization
 ### Concepts
 The following main concepts are covered under this topic. <br/>
-1. Spice deck creatio for CMOS Inverter <br/>
+1. Spice deck creation for CMOS Inverter <br/>
- Here the mai steps in creating a spice deck are covered.
+ Here the main steps in creating a spice deck are covered.
 These include component connectivity, component values, identifying nodes in our cell design and generating a model file.
-The concepts are alos accompanied by a practical design exmaple which is shwon in the figure below. <br/>
+The concepts are also accompanied by a practical design example which is shown in the figure below. <br/>
  <p align="left">
   <a href="https://github.com/ybbekele/OpenLANE-Sky130-Workshop/blob/main/Day%203/Images/Spice%20simulation.png">
     <img src="https://github.com/ybbekele/OpenLANE-Sky130-Workshop/blob/main/Day%203/Images/Spice%20simulation.png" alt="Logo" width="400" height="300">